Claudius: Public life

-Assassination of Caligula (AD 41)
+Assassination of Caligula and Declaration of Claudius as Emperor (AD 41)

 On 24 January 41, Caligula was assassinated in a conspiracy involving Cassius Chaerea – a military tribune in the Praetorian Guard – and several senators.
 There is no evidence that Claudius had a direct hand in the assassination, although it has been argued that he knew about the plot – particularly since he left the scene of the crime shortly before his nephew was murdered.
 However, after the deaths of Caligula's wife and daughter, it became apparent that Cassius intended to go beyond the terms of the conspiracy and wipe out the Imperial family.

 In the chaos following the murder, Claudius witnessed the German guard cut down several uninvolved noblemen, including many of his friends.
 He fled to the palace to hide.
-According to tradition, a Praetorian named Gratus found him hiding behind a curtain and suddenly declared him princeps.
-A section of the guard may have planned in advance to seek out Claudius, perhaps with his approval.
-They reassured him that they were not one of the battalions looking for revenge.
-He was spirited away to the Praetorian camp and put under their protection.
+According to tradition, a Praetorian named Gratus found him hiding behind a curtain and suddenly proclaimed him princeps.
+Claudius was spirited away to the Praetorian camp and put under their protection.

 The Senate met and debated a change of government, but this devolved into an argument over which of them would be the new princeps.
 When they heard of the Praetorians' claim, they demanded that Claudius be delivered to them for approval, but he refused, sensing the danger that would come with complying.
 Some historians, particularly Josephus, claim that Claudius was directed in his actions by the Judaean King Herod Agrippa.
 However, an earlier version of events by the same ancient author downplays Agrippa's role so it remains uncertain.
 Eventually the Senate was forced to give in.
 In return, Claudius granted a general amnesty, although he executed a few junior officers involved in the conspiracy.
 The actual assassins, including Cassius Chaerea and Julius Lupus, the murderer of Caligula's wife and daughter, were put to death to ensure Claudius's own safety and as a future deterrent.